SagarFieldElevate/DatabaseManagement/README.md

 All scripts have been moved into these frequency folders.
 Older indicator directories were removed to simplify navigation.
 Place any new scripts in the folder that matches the data update frequency.

+## GitHub Workflows

+Automated GitHub Actions are organized by update frequency.
+Each workflow file matches a directory under `code/` and sequentially executes every script in that directory.
+The available workflows are:

+* `intraday.yml` – runs high‑frequency jobs every 15 minutes
+* `daily.yml` – runs nightly jobs at midnight UTC
+* `weekly.yml` – triggers every Sunday
+* `monthly.yml` – runs on the first day of each month
+* `quarterly.yml` – runs on the first day of each quarter
+* `yearly.yml` – runs once a year on January 1st
+* `event_driven.yml` – manually triggered for event‑specific scripts

+All workflows directly loop over their respective folders; there is no separate templates directory anymore.